Best Places to Live in Texas

-Here are the best places to live in Texas:
+Moving to Texas?
+Here are best places to live in the Lone Star State.

 The most populated city in Texas and fourth-largest in America, Houston is home to NASA's Johnson Space Center, the Port of Houston and pro sports teams like the Astros, Texans and Rockets.
 Houston attracts 7 million visitors a year to its Museum District, and as for Fortune 500 headquarters – only New York City has more.